core-wg/oscore/draft-ietf-core-object-security.md

 Replace step 3 in {{ver-req}} with:

-B. If Observe is present in the received message, and has value 0, check if the Token, Kid and Partial IV are identical to a previously received Observe registration.
+B. If Observe is present in the received message, and has value 0, check if the Token, kid and Partial IV are identical to a previously received Observe registration.
 In this case, replay verification is postponed until step C. Otherwise verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.

 Insert the following steps between step 6 and 7 of {{ver-req}}: